Eng-Mahmoud-Desouky/Eng-Mahmoud-Desouky/README.md

 - Excellent Communication and Mentorship Skills

 ## 📚 Teaching Experience
-As a certified Parkour Head Coach, I have years of experience in training kids and teens.
+As a Parkour Head Coach, I have years of experience in training kids and teens.
 I specialize in creating fun, safe, and motivating learning environments — a philosophy I bring into the tech world when teaching programming and robotics.

 ## 🔥 Current Focus